isysoev/decoding_modeling/README.md

 If I recall correctly, this code uses CVC_any pattern in the onset/rime breaking for the EM iterations, which is defined as any piece with a prefix of CVC, followed by anything.

 There is a TODO marked, noting strange behavior if one sets the parameter to generating all possible segmentations as 0, if I remember correctly.
 I think it accompanies the assert that shortly follows.
 That may have to be investigated in the future if this code is to be reused elsewhere.

+Finally, Ivan previously brought up a concern about the word "even" being broken down in an unexpected way.
+I am not sure if this is a bug, but I recall having a conceptual reason as to why the behavior of the algorithm on "even" was not necessarily unexpected.
+However, I don't remember the precise details, so this may also be something to investigate if this EM code is to be used elsewhere.